ljunggren/boozang-docs/README.md

 # Feature Integrations

-In addition to integrating to CI servers for test runs, Boozang supports loading Cucumber feature files from an external system.
-This is convenient as it allows teams to keep the Cucumber features stored with the application source code (in the case of GitLab, GitHub, or BitBucket), or as part of the test management life-cycle (in the case of XRay / Jira).
+In addition to integrating with CI servers for test execution, Boozang supports loading Cucumber feature files from an external system.
+This is convenient as it allows teams to keep the Cucumber features stored with the application source code (in the case of GitLab, GitHub, or BitBucket) or as part of the test management life-cycle (in the case of XRay / Jira).

 In this case, Boozang acts as a slave system, which means the master copy of any feature should reside on the external system, and upon synchronization, local changes in Boozang will be lost.

 ## Connecting to an external API

-To connect to an external API to Boozang, go to Seetings -> Integrations.
-Fromt the dropdown you can select between the following external systems
+To connect to an external API to Boozang, go to Settings -> Integrations.
+From the dropdown you can select between the following external systems

 - Jira / XRay
 - GitHub